twetzel/rails3_fullcalendar/README.markdown

 ### More:
 This is just an updated (and slightly improved) version of [David Bock`s rails3_fullcalendar](https://github.com/bokmann/rails3_fullcalendar).
 His project was inspired by an earlier attempt to do the same thing.  https://github.com/vinsol/fullcalendar_rails demonstrates an older calendar integrations with Rails2; however it doesn't live up to Rails' RESTful ideals, and complicates the example with other uses of ajax and a more complex domain model to support recurring events.
 It is still a useful project, and kudos to vinsol for sharing it; it definitely made this Rails3 version easier

+Some JS-Code is addopted from [Victor Tatai´s fork](https://github.com/vtatai/rails3_fullcalendar).